Quality multivitamins are more important than ever.

 Chronic illness in America continues to increase.
-In addition, the pandemic also increases the need for extra nutrients to support the immune system.
-By priming the immune system with quality support, you will have a better response to the virus and other pathogens.
+The pandemic also increases the need for extra nutrients to support the immune system.
+By priming the body with quality support, you will have a better overall health and hence a better response to viruses and other pathogens.

 As an example, a good multivitamin contains Vitamin A. Vitamin A is crucial to the health of the mucous membranes of the lungs, naso-pharangeal system, and gastrointestinal lining.
-These constitute the body’s first lines of defense to pathogens.
-It is also involved in other aspects of the immune system, including the stimulation of the innate immune response and specific T and B cell response to viral, parasitic, and bacterial infection.
-So without an optimal amount of Vitamin A, your first line of defense and other aspects of the immune system may be compromised.
+Together, these constitute the body’s first line of defense to pathogens.

 Zinc is also important to immune function.
 A recent review of zinc in Advances in Integrative Medicine indicates that due to its role in fighting acute viral infection, zinc may reduce the risk, duration, and severity of Covid-19 infection.4 This is not surprising as zinc affects both innate and adaptive immunity.
 A quality multivitamin should have a minimum of 7.5 mg and up to 30mg of zinc in it.